-As you may be aware, we’re pleased to announce that Hockey Canada and Canlan Ice Sports have partnered with a 5-year agreement in Adult Recreational Hockey to provide Adult Recreational Hockey players in Canada with access to the most comprehensive program for Adult Rec Leagues in the country.
+As you may be aware, we’re pleased to announce that Hockey Canada and Canlan Ice Sports have partnered with a 5-year agreement with Adult Recreational Hockey to provide players in Canada with access to the most comprehensive program for adult rec leagues in the country.

 - Player Membership with the brand-new ASHN/Hockey Canada Membership Loyalty Program